cisstech/nge/projects/demo/src/assets/docs/nge-doc/getting-started.md

 # Getting started

-**Ngedoc** is a documentation tool for [Angular](https://angular.io) applications.
+**nge-doc** is a documentation tool for [Angular](https://angular.io) applications.
-Using Ngedoc, you can create a branded static site from a set from Markdown files or a dynamic Angular components to host the documentation of your projects.
+Using nge-doc, you can create a branded static site from a set from Markdown files or a dynamic Angular components to host the documentation of your projects.

 ## Features